IBM/example-health-jee-openshift/README.md

                     password="${ENV_MYSQL_PWD}"/>
 ```

-12. Deploy the application to your cluster.
+13. Deploy the application to your cluster.
     ````
     oc apply -f kubernetes-openshift.yaml
     ````

-13. Create a route to expose the application to the internet.
+14. Create a route to expose the application to the internet.
     ````
     oc expose svc example-health-api
     ````

-14. Verify that the application is working.
+15. Verify that the application is working.
 First obtain the hostname assigned to the route.
     ````
     oc get route example-health-api

-	NAME                 HOST/PORT                        PATH         SERVICES     PORT      TERMINATION   WILDCARD example-health-api   example-health-api-summit-api.****.appdomain.cloud   example-health-api   http                    None
+	NAME                 HOST/PORT                        PATH         SERVICES     PORT      TERMINATION   WILDCARD example-health-api   example-health-api-health.****.appdomain.cloud   example-health-api   http                    None

     ````

     In a browser window, navigate to `<hostname>/openapi/ui/`.
 An OpenAPI specification of the endpoints and operations supported by the Java EE application appears.

-15. Generate synthentic patient health records and populate the MySQL database by running the `generate.sh` script in `generate/`.
+16. Generate synthentic patient health records and populate the MySQL database by running the `generate.sh` script in `generate/`.
 Refer to the script's [README](generate/README.md) for instructions on how to run the script.

 	> NOTE: In our testing, the script populates the MySQL database at about 125 patients per hour.